 Analysts say the latest reports show just how important housing is to a broader economic comeback.

-In fact, stronger sales have led to a significant boost in home construction in the Twin Cities, with the number of building permits boasting of double digits, paling last year's gain.
+In fact, stronger sales have led to a significant boost in home Twin Cities home builder activity, with the number of building permits boasting of double digits, paling last year's gain.

 Seeking to temper the excitement of home price gains with caution that home prices could be rising too quickly, those wary of another housing bubble are mitigated by recent increases in mortgage rates.
 Housing giant Zillow pointed out earlier this week that average 30-year fixed mortgage rates sprang upward 50 basis points to 4.38 percent.
 Last week the rate averaged 3.88 percent, making for the highest rates since July 2011, but still comfortably below historic averages.